 forecast (in aqua), which is a combination of the dominant cycles for the daily chart

 of the price Gold:

 The above chart shows the daily cycle forecast, this time without all the clutter.

 That is, in taking away all of the vertical lines and text (and also the weekly cycle)

 and then overlaying the daily forecast over top of price action, we can see the model

-has been extremely accurate in past months.
+is extremely accurate in calling the turns.
 Of course, there is never a guarantee

 that the near-future will be like the near past.